 The NDMU Office of Public Safety protects and serves our campus community 24 hours a day, 365 days a year.
-The Department is responsible for a number of campus safety and security programs, including Risk Management, Emergency Management, Community Safety and Security Education, physical security, including security technology, behavioral threat assessment, and special event management.
-The Office of Public Safety works hand-in-hand with all University departments in an effort to provide a safe environment in which to live and learn.
+The Office is responsible for a number of campus safety and security programs, including Risk Management, Emergency Management, Community Safety and Security Education, physical security, including security technology, behavioral threat assessment, and special event management.
+The Office of Public Safety works hand-in-hand with all University offices/departments in an effort to provide a safe environment in which to live, learn, and work.

-The Department is comprised of:
+The Office is comprised of:

 - 1 Director

-- 1 Manager (Lieutenant)
+- 1 Assistant Director (Captain)

 - 3 Shift Supervisors (Sergeants)

-- 9 Security Officers
+- 7 FT Public Safety Officers

-- 8 On-call Security Officers
+- 12 PT/on-call Public Safety Officers

+- 1 Administrator/Dispatcher

-- 5 Student Public Safety Aids
+- Student Public Safety Aids/Dispatchers